-A student who performs in an unsafe manner in the clinical area and is not allowed to practice at our main affiliate site, Yuma Regional Medical Center (YRMC), will not be able to complete the program because the majority of clinical practice is done at YRMC.
+A student who performs in an unsafe manner in the clinical area and/or has been removed from the clinical site, may not be able to complete the program.

 Students who are dismissed for unsafe practice in the clinical area will not be eligible for readmission.